 - Last, fold in the chopped walnuts, scoop and bake.

-Resting the batter, even for 15 minutes, helps hydrate the flour and supports a lofty muffin.
+Resting the batter helps hydrate the flour and supports a lofty muffin.
 It’s worth the wait.

 How to Bake Banana Muffins

 You’ll need a twelve cup muffin pan and tulip cups to bake these sourdough muffins.
 This fluffy banana muffins recipe creates extra tall sourdough muffins so tulip muffin liners give them the support they need.
 Tulip cups can be purchased or follow the Kitchen’s DIY method for homemade!

 You’ll notice a relatively high temperature for baking these sourdough starter discard banana muffins at 400F (205C), but as soon as the muffins are popped in the oven, the temperature is lowered to 375F (190C).
 This high starting temperature helps give these muffins their loft and a nice domed shape.